Nationwide Insurance Claim Lawyer in Houston

 - “I didn’t see the other driver” – Don’t make statements that might seem like an admission of carelessness or fault, such as saying you didn’t see the other driver or that you ran a red light.

 - “I can’t pay my bills” – If you admit to experiencing financial difficulties after a car accident due to mounting medical bills or lost income from not working, the adjuster might assume you’re desperate and try harder to pressure you into accepting a quick settlement.
 The insurance company’s first offer rarely provides full financial recovery for your ongoing and expected losses.

 - “I’ll sign a medical release” – An adjuster might insist that they need you to sign a medical release.
 But they really want to comb through your medical history for any preexisting injuries or conditions they can cite as the cause of your injuries to deny your claim.

 - “I’ll give a recorded or written statement” – The adjuster might also ask you to provide a statement for your claim.
 However, they will likely ask you questions designed to get you to undercut your own claim.
 You should never agree to give a written or recorded statement until you’ve consulted a lawyer.

 How Long Can It Take for Nationwide to Investigate My Claim?

-Nationwide could take several weeks to months to investigate a car accident claim.
+Nationwide might take several weeks to months to investigate a car accident claim.
 It all depends on the case’s complexity.